bracevac/dotter/nbe/impredicative/notes.md

 smoothly, it makes sense to strengthen the rules with evidence how the respective Σ-type is classified by the system.
-This is usually handled by a classification theorem about the type system, but then we would not obtain any useful induction hypothesis about the Σ-type's components.
+This is usually handled by a classification theorem about the type system, but then we would not obtain any usable induction hypothesis about the Σ-type's components.

 Case `s1 = s2 = ⋆`: